-Review of Head of Service decisions
+Review of Clerk decisions

-- 14.13 Where the subject of the application is an action or decision of the Head of Service (in person) or the Chief Executive (in person) as the delegate of the Head of Service, the written report of the reviewer must be made to the public sector standards commissioner.
-A copy of this report must be provided to the applicant. - 14.14 The public sector standards commissioner may, after considering the report from the reviewer, recommend to the head of service one of the following: - 14.14.1 The original action be confirmed. - 14.14.2 The original action be varied. - 14.14.3 Other action be taken that the public sector standards commissioner believes is reasonable. - 14.15 The Head of Service (in person) or the Chief Executive (in person) as the delegate of the Head of Service, after considering the report from the public sector standards commissioner, may do one of the following:

-- 14.15.1 Accept any or all of the report's recommendation(s) and take such action as necessary to implement the recommendation(s). - 14.15.2 Not accept the report's recommendation(s) and confirm the original action. - If the Head of Service (in person) or the Chief Executive (in person) as the delegate of the Head of Service does not accept any one of the recommendation(s) of the public sector standards commissioner under subclause I4.14, they must do both the following: - 14.16.1 Provide written reasons to the public sector standards commissioner for not accepting the recommendation(s). - 14.16.2 Provide the applicant, within 14 calendar days, with written reasons for not accepting the recommendation(s). - If the Head of Service (in person) or the Chief Executive (in person) as the delegate of the Head of Service does not accept any one of the recommendation(s) of the public sector standards commissioner under subclause I4.14, the public sector standards commissioner must report on this outcome.
+- 14.13 Where the subject of the application is an action or decision of the Clerk (in person), the written report of the reviewer must be made to the public sector standards commissioner.
+A copy of this report must be provided to the applicant. - 14.14 The public sector standards commissioner may, after considering the report from the reviewer, recommend to the Clerk one of the following: - 14.14.1 The original action be confirmed. - 14.14.2 The original action be varied. - 14.14.3 Other action be taken that the public sector standards commissioner believes is reasonable. - 14.15 The Clerk (in person), after considering the report from the public sector standards commissioner, may do one of the following: - 14.15.1 Accept any or all of the report's recommendation(s) and take such action as necessary to implement the recommendation(s). - 14.15.2 Not accept the report's recommendation(s) and confirm the original action. - 14.16If the Clerk (in person) does not accept any one of the recommendation(s) of the public sector standards commissioner under subclause 14.14, they must do both the following: - 14.16.1 Provide written reasons to the public sector standards commissioner for not accepting the recommendation(s). - 14.16.2 Provide the applicant, within 14 calendar days, with written reasons for not accepting the recommendation(s). - 14.17 If the Clerk (in person) does not accept any one of the recommendation(s) of the public sector standards commissioner under subclause 14.14, the public sector standards commissioner must report on this outcome.

-15 - Right of External Review
+I5 - Right of External Review

-- 15.1 The applicant, or the applicant's union or other employee representative on the employee's behalf, may seek a review of a decision or action under subclause I4.11 or subclause I4.15 by an external tribunal or body, including the FWC. - 15.2 The FWC is empowered to resolve the matter in accordance with the powers and functions set out in clause G6 of this Agreement.
+- 15.1 The applicant, or the applicant's union or other employee representative on the employee's behalf, may seek a review of a decision or action under subclause 14.11 or subclause 14.15 by an external tribunal or body, including the FWC. - 15.2 The FWC is empowered to resolve the matter in accordance with the powers and functions set out in clause G6 of this Agreement.
 The decision of the FWC is binding, subject to any rights of appeal against the decision to a Full Bench of the FWC in accordance with clause G6.14.